kubevirt/user-guide/workloads/virtual-machines/presets.md

     kubevirt.io/os: fedora27
 ```

-Using matchExpressions allows for matching multiple labels of `VirtualMachines` without needing to explicity list a label.
+Using matchExpressions allows for matching multiple labels of `VirtualMachineInstances` without needing to explicity list a label.

 ```yaml
 selector: